 Imaging may be used to evaluate the structure of the liver, gallbladder, bile ducts, and other surrounding organs.
 Tests like ultrasound, CT scan, and MRI may be performed to look for a tumor and its location.

 Endoscopic retrograde cholangiopancreatography (ERCP) is a specialized test used to examine the bile duct as it enters the duodenum.
 ERCP is performed by a gastroenterologist using a fiberoptic camera at the end of a flexible viewing tube.
 The tube is passed through the mouth and threaded through the stomach into the first part of the small intestine where the common bile duct enters.
 This test is commonly performed to examine the lining of the esophagus and stomach, but is also very effective in detecting conditions that affect the bile ducts, including bile duct cancer, gallstones stuck in the bile duct, and abnormal narrowing of the bile duct.
-Dye can be injected through the tube into the bile duct opening within the intestine to outline the bile ducts and detect obstruction.
+Dye can be injected through the tube into the bile duct opening to outline the bile ducts and detect obstruction.
 Biopsies or cell washings can be obtained to look for cancer cells.
 If a blockage is found, during the same procedure the gastroenterologist may be able to place a stent to keep the duct open and allow bile to drain.

 Sometimes, an interventional radiologist may obtain a tissue biopsy by threading a needle through the skin into the liver.

 Once the diagnosis of bile duct cancer is made, it is important to stage the cancer to help direct potential treatment.
 The three parts of TNM staging include the following: